ratify-project/ratify/docs/developer/README.md

 ### Nested Verification

 For some artifact types, nested verification MAY be required for hierarchical verification.
-For e.g. when verifying an SBOM, we first need to ensure that the attestation for SBOM is validated before validating the actual SBOM.
+For e.g. when verifying an SBOM, we need to ensure that the attestation for SBOM is validated as well as validating the actual SBOM.

 ```yaml
 IMAGE